PrajeenaBhlon-spec/django-rest-ecommerce-project/E-commerce/README.md

 ## Admin Features

 When an admin logs in, they are redirected to a different page that allows them to add new products to the system.
-At the moment, the feature to edit existing products has not yet been implemented, as this project is still under development.
+Also admin can now edit the product price and delete the product.